-- in compliance with the provisions of good manufacturing practices; - to ensure that analysis specifications of antimicrobial agents used as active ingredients comply with the provisions of approved monographs; - c) to ensure that the quality and concentration (stability) of antimicrobial agents in the marketed dosage form(s) are maintained until the expiry date, established under the recommended storage conditions; - d) to ensure the stability of antimicrobials when mixed with feed or drinking water; - e) to ensure that all antimicrobials are manufactured to the appropriate quality and purity in order to guarantee their safety and efficacy.
+- a) in compliance with the provisions of good manufacturing practices; - b) to ensure that analysis specifications of antimicrobial agent(s) used as active ingredients comply with the provisions of registration documentations (such as monographs) approved by the relevant Competent Authority; - c) to ensure that the quality of antimicrobial agent(s) in the marketed dosage form(s) are maintained until the expiry date, established under the recommended storage conditions; - d) to ensure the stability of antimicrobial agent(s) when mixed with feed or drinking water; - e) to ensure that all antimicrobial agents and the VMP containing them are manufactured to the appropriate quality and purity in order to guarantee their safety and efficacy.

-6. Assessment of therapeutic efficacy
+3. Assessment of therapeutic efficacy

-a) Preclinical trials
+- a) Preclinical trials - i) Preclinical trials should: - establish the spectrum of activity of antimicrobial agent(s) against relevant pathogens and non-pathogens (commensals); - assess the capacity of the antimicrobial agent(s) to select for resistance in vitro and in vivo, taking into consideration intrinsically resistant and pre-existing resistant strains; - establish an appropriate dosage regimen (dose, dosing interval and duration of the treatment) and route of administration necessary to ensure the therapeutic efficacy of the antimicrobial agent(s)

-- i) Preclinical trials should: - establish the range of activity of antimicrobial agents on both pathogens and non-pathogens (commensals); - assess the ability of the antimicrobial agent to select for resistance in vitro and in vivo, taking into consideration pre-existing resistant strains;
+and limit the selection of antimicrobial resistance.
+Pharmacokinetic and pharmacodynamic data and models can assist in this appraisal.

-- establish an appropriate dosage regimen necessary to ensure the therapeutic efficacy of the antimicrobial agent and limit the selection of antimicrobial resistance.
-(Pharmacokinetic and pharmacodynamic data and models can assist in this appraisal.) - ii) The activity of antimicrobial agents towards the targeted micro-organism should be established by pharmacodynamics.
-The following criteria should be taken into account: - spectrum of activity and mode of action; - minimum inhibitory and bactericidal concentrations; - time- or concentration-dependent activity or co-dependency; - activity at the site of infection. - iii) The dosage regimens allowing maintenance of effective antimicrobial levels should be established by pharmacokinetics.
-The following criteria should be taken into account: - bio-availability according to the route of administration; - concentration of the antimicrobial at the site of infection and its distribution in the treated animal; - metabolism that may lead to the inactivation of antimicrobials; - excretion routes.
+- ii) The activity of antimicrobial agent(s) towards the targeted microorganism should be established by pharmacodynamics.
+The following criteria should be taken into account: - spectrum of activity and mode of action; - minimum inhibitory and bactericidal concentrations against recent isolates; - time- or concentration-dependent activity or co-dependency; - activity at the site of infection. - iii) The dosage regimens allowing maintenance of effective antimicrobial levels should be established by pharmacokinetics.
+The following criteria should be taken into account: - bio-availability according to the route of administration; - distribution of the antimicrobial agent(s) in the treated animal and concentration at the site of infection; - metabolism - excretion routes.